mviereck/microscopy-tools/README.md

 ### Free and Open Source
  - `enfuse`: Enfuse blends differently exposed images of the same scene into a nice output image.
-Command line tool, used by `fusewizard`.
+Command line tool, used by `stackfuser`.
  - `entangle`: Entangle provides a graphical interface for "tethered shooting", aka taking photographs with a digital camera completely controlled from the computer.
  - `gphoto2`: The gphoto2 library allows access and control of various digital camera models.
-Command line tool, used by `fusewizard`.
+Command line tool, used by `stackfuser`.
  - `imagemagick`: ImageMagick is a powerful software suite to create, edit, and compose bitmap images.
-Command line tool, used by `fusewizard`.
+Command line tool, used by `stackfuser`.
  - `macrofusion`: GUI for stacking software `enfuse`.
 Fork with some bug fixes: https://github.com/mviereck/macrofusion
  - `rawtherapee`: RawTherapee is an advanced program for developing raw photos and for processing non-raw photos.